jhillairet/MULH/README.md

 - The trends in breakdown when DC B-fields are applied were never rigorously checked against FEST3D or Spark3D.

-The MULH parent directory contains four subfolders.
+The MULH parent directory contains five subfolders.
  - sources: contains all the source files used in the code. subdirectory active contains the latest in-use source files.
  - data: .txt files containing data used in some runs and the subdirectory